 For high school course work to be used for admission purposes, courses must be completed by June 30 for the Fall Semester.
-When completing your application, report all 5-credit Group A and B courses (or equivalents) which will be completed by June 30.
+When completing your application, report all 5-credit Group A and B courses (or equivalents) that will be completed by June 30.

 - Conditional admission is offered based on your competitive average, calculated on your two highest Group A grades reported at the time of review.
 Equivalent post-secondary courses may be substituted for required high school subjects where appropriate.

 - Your admission offer will be conditional until we receive all of your final, official transcripts.
 Applicants must meet all admission requirements for their specific program (the conditions will be outlined in your conditional offer of admission letter).

 - All students issued a (conditional) offer of admission will be required to submit a non-refundable Tuition Deposit by the date specified in your admission offer to accept your offer of admission.